If you’re looking for the best place to buy Lightroom, this short guide will help you make the right decision.

 You can also buy the latest version of Lightroom CC Classic, as part of the Adobe Creative Cloud, a subscription plan which includes access to other Adobe products and regular updates.

 Lightroom 6 is currently available for a great price from Amazon – the best price on Lightroom available here in 2018.

 I purchased Lightroom 6 from Amazon in 2015, and used it quite happily until earlier this year.
-I could have carried n using it indefinitely, if not for a few reasons:
+I could have carried on using it indefinitely, if not for a couple of reasons:

 - I needed access to new tools exclusive to Lightroom CC Classic

 Let’s look at the various options to buy Lightroom so you can see which is best for you:

 Option #1 – Buy Lightroom Creative Cloud Photography Plan

 Lightroom Creative Cloud Photography Plan is Adobe’s subscription program and includes Lightroom CC, Photoshop CC, and unlimited syncing of photos from Lightroom to Lightroom mobile, as well as to Lightroom web.

 It also includes most importantly new camera updates (so you can keep editing photos shot with newer models of camera), and updates.